javascript-tutorial/server/README.md

     Create a folder `/js` for the project.

-    You can also use another directory as the root, then adjust the paths below, replace `/js` with it.
+    You can also use another directory as the root, then adjust the paths below, replace `/js` with your root.

 4. Clone the tutorial server into it: